Premier Sports (Philippine TV channel)

 Premier Sports is a 24-hour Philippine pay television channel dedicated to sporting events owned by TAP Digital Media Ventures Corporation.
 It serves as a "secondary" sports channel of TAP Sports.

 It made its official launch on October 1, 2021, as a direct response to the closure of the Fox Sports channels for the said region.

 Sister channels

 Premier Football

-Premier Football is a dedicated football (soccer) channel.
+Premier Football is a dedicated football channel.
 It broadcasts selected coverages of international football leagues.
 It was launched on February 17, 2020.

 Premier Sports 2

 Premier Sports 2 is a second sports channel under the Premier brand.
 It primarily broadcasts WTA tennis and PGA Tour golf tournaments, as well as rugby and athletics.

 It was launched on February 17, 2020, as Premier Tennis, which broadcasts all of the ATP and WTA tournaments throughout the year.

+On January 10, 2022, the channel was renamed as Premier Sports 2, eventually adding PGA Tour golf tournaments, rugby and athletics to the lineup.